Beaujeux Wilde & King Solicitors - Family & Divorce Law

 You are no longer able to contest a divorce, however, you are able to defend the divorce if there is an issue as to which country the proceedings should take place or if there is an allegation that there was no marriage.

-We can advise you on the most appropriate way forward in any event and are able to offer fixed fees.
+We can advise you on the most appropriate way forward in any event and are able to offer fixed fees in relation to the online divorce process.

 Claims that may arise in relation to a Civil Partnership can be in respect of capital, income, and pensions.
 It is best to seek advice at the earliest opportunity to enable you to understand your options.

 Resolving financial matters between separating couples can be challenging.
-We can help you with negotiating a financial settlement with your partner/former partner, no matter what the circumstances are.
+We can help you with negotiating a financial settlement no matter what the circumstances are.

-We encourage you to speak to your partner/former partner, directly regarding a settlement, once you have taken our advice and where it is possible to do so.
-If you feel unable to speak with your partner/former partner, you can instruct us to do so on your behalf.
-If you are able to agree matters between you, then we can draft that agreement into what will become a legally binding document for a Judge to consider.
-This document is known as a Financial Consent Order
+If you can agree financial matters between you, then we can draft that agreement into what will become a legally binding document for a Judge to consider.
+This document is known as a Financial Remedy Consent Order.

-If it is not possible to agree with your partner/former partner, , then the next step would be to attempt mediation.
+If it is not possible to agree the terms of settlement, then the next step would be to attempt mediation.
 We can refer you to a suitable mediator in the local area.
-The appointed mediator will help you and your partner/former partner try to reach an outcome that works for your family whist playing an impartial role and assisting in managing expectations.
+The appointed mediator will help you both try to reach an outcome that works for your family whilst playing an impartial role and assisting in managing expectations.

 Cohabitation does not generally give you automatic rights to each other’s property or for financial support from one another and, if your partner dies, cohabiting does not entitle you to inherit.
 Conversely, if a cohabiting couple separate and there are children involved, then both cohabiting partners may have rights and responsibilities – even if only one of them is their biological parent.
 Whatever the circumstances we can advise you on all aspects of relationship breakdown and guide you through the process.

-Ideally, you should try to agree the arrangements for the children between you and your partner or spouse.
-However, we understand that this is not always possible.
-We are here to help, advise and guide you through the process.
+We understand that it is not always possible to agree on the arrangements for the children between you and your partner or spouse.
+We are here to help, advise, and guide you through the process.

-When dealing with issues of this nature we encourage clients to consider alternative dispute resolution (ADR) methods such as mediation which many find helpful.
-We can discuss with you a range of services which you may find useful in circumstances where there is a dispute regarding the children.
+When dealing with issues of this nature, we encourage clients to consider alternative dispute resolution (ADR) methods, such as mediation, which many find helpful.
+We can discuss with you a range of services that you may find useful in circumstances where there is a dispute regarding the children.

 In the event that an agreement cannot be reached, we can assist you with a court application or help you to respond to such an application if the other parent has made one.
-We understand that the court process can be daunting, particularly for those who have not had any dealings with the court in the past.
+We understand that the court process can be daunting, especially for individuals who have not previously had dealings with the court.
 We can help you through the process and assist you in bringing matters to a conclusion as quickly as possible.

-In the event that an agreement made or approved by the court is breached, we can also assist you with enforcement or variation of such an order where appropriate.
+In the event that a contact order is breached, we can also assist you with enforcement or variation of such an order where appropriate.

-Whilst making arrangements for a potential separation before even getting married is not particularly romantic, it can help reassure a couple of any financial uncertainty involved in the event of breakdown of the relationship.
-Indeed, many individuals, or those embarking on second or subsequent marriage, may bring into the marriage assets which they would be keen to protect.
+Whilst planning for a potential separation before even getting married is not particularly romantic, it can help reassure a couple of any financial uncertainty involved in the event of a relationship breakdown.
+Indeed, many individuals, or those embarking on a second or subsequent marriage, may bring assets into the marriage that they would be keen to protect.

 A properly drafted Pre-Nuptial Agreement can help to protect your assets in the event of the marriage breaking down.
-However, it is crucial that detailed legal advice is obtained, that the agreement is drawn up carefully and that it addresses the various legal requirements.
+However, it is crucial that detailed legal advice is obtained, the agreement is carefully drawn up, and it addresses all relevant legal requirements.

-For those that have already married without a Pre-Nuptial Agreement, a Post-Nuptial Agreement remains an option and is a way to help protect your financial position.
+For those who have already married without a Prenuptial Agreement, a Postnuptial Agreement remains an option and is a way to help protect your financial position.

 At present, both forms of Nuptial Agreement are still not legally binding in English law, but significant weight can be attached to their contents if they are prepared in accordance with the legal requirements set out in recent legal cases.
 It is therefore crucial that detailed legal advice is sought at the earliest stage if you have concerns about protecting your assets.

-Domestic abuse may take many forms including physical, psychological, or financial.
-It may be inflicted on anyone in a relationship and also on those whose relationships have come to an end.
+Domestic abuse may take many forms, including physical, psychological, or financial.
+It may be inflicted on anyone in a relationship and on those whose relationships have come to an end.

 Contact us